 Introduction to the description of food

-Introductory remarks to the descriptive part
+Introductory remarks to the descriptive part.

 In the specific part of the program of the course are studied the most important agro-food products, and that describes the properties, characteristics, composition, function, etc. of each of them

-The food classes: the criteria.
+The food classe.

 In merceologia, agro-food products are classified and studied according to the criteria of their origin, of similar and processing properties.